3-connected Reduction for Regular Graph Covers: Structural Properties of Atoms

 \subsection{Regular Projections and Quotients of Atoms.}

 Let $\Gamma$ be a semiregular subgroup of $\Aut(G)$, which defines a regular covering projection $p : G \to G / \Gamma$.
-Negami~\cite[p.~166]{negami} investigated possible projections of proper atoms, and we investigate this question in more detail.
-Let $A$ be an atom and $p |_A$ be its regular projection.
-We distinguish three different cases illustrated in Fig.~\ref{fig:atom_projection_cases}.
-For a block atom $A$, we have exclusively an \emph{edge-projection}.
-For a proper atom or a dipole $A$ with $\bo A = \{u,v\}$, we get the following three types of projections $p |_A$:
+Negami~\cite[p.~166]{negami} investigated possible projections of proper atoms, and we study this question in more detail.
+Let $A$ be a proper atom or a dipole with $\bo A = \{u,v\}$ and $p |_A$ be its regular projection projection.
+We define three different types of projections $p |_A$, illustrated in Fig.~\ref{fig:atom_projection_cases}: